“If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

 The Training Video uses the AVSHD test disc which is a freeware disc for anyone to download and burn to a DVD.
 While not technically free, it will cost a user all of 25 cents for the cost of a blank DVD in most cases.
 It can be found here.
 Just download it and burn it.
 Most Blu-Ray players will recognize the contents on the DVD as BD material and play it back correctly.
 Then follow along through the videos and end up with a much better result than where you started out.
 Don’t remember what I said about a certain topic or aspect?
 Play it back 10 times until you fully understand.

 The Video Training program here will not be static either.
 I reserve the right to update them and add additional material as I see fit.
-(When I first wrote this, the total number of videos was at 12 … and we are about to blow past “50” in mere weeks now, so I guess I did end up having a lot more to say…) Some special edition versions of the videos are already in the pipeline.
+(When I first wrote this, the total number of videos was at 12 … and we have now blown past “60” with #65 in sight, so I guess I did end up having a lot more to say…) Some special edition versions of the videos are already in the pipeline.
 Let’s say that they are always a work in progress just like for the filmmakers themselves.
 The Video Training programs also include what I call text based commentary that further supplements the existing material.
 Sometimes some elements of calibration do not always find their way into normal conversation so these are added in.
 It may be distracting at first, but read the commentary on the second viewing.

 Bonus View … Watch Part 23 for Free.
 Profiling Meters with Calman V5